jieliu2000/anyi/docs/en/tutorial.md

 }

-// Configure whether to output results in JSON format thinkFilter.OutputJSON = true // When true, returns both thinking and result content as JSON
+// Configure whether to output results in JSON format thinkFilter.OutputJSON = true // When true, returns both thinking and result content as JSON format

 // Use DeepSeekStyleResponseFilter as an executor thinkStep := flow.Step{